beyondstorage/go-storage/docs/design/12-support-both-directory-and-prefix-based-list.md

 - `ObjectFunc` can't be passed with `DirFunc`
 - `directory based list support` is required
 - `prefix based list support` is optional

+And we will do validate in `internal/cmd/service`, so that implementers don't need to check them.

 ## Rationale